joealden/corum-docs/src/development/2-structure/4-api.md

 ##### `types`

 This property expects a string containing the relative path of the `.graphql` file that contains the API schema.
-This file must be write in the Schema Definition Language (SDL) that is part of the official GraphQL specification.
+This file must be written in the Schema Definition Language (SDL) that is part of the official GraphQL specification.

 ##### `functions`